Manual Installation Instructions

 chmod 777 /dev/gps0

-3. Now for some final changes to the ntp.conf file.
-Reopen /etc/ntp.conf and scroll down in the file until you see the server and fudge lines for the GPS.
+3. Now, some final changes to ntp.conf.
+Reopen /etc/ntp.conf and scroll down to the server and fudge lines for the GPS.
 Change them to match:

 server 127.127.20.0 mode 18 minpoll 4 maxpoll 4 iburst prefer